Meet the Team

 In 2004 Padraic discovered an e-commerce platform called X-Cart that was open source, inexpensive and had an active community built around it.
 The software support was lousy, so the forums were where everyone went to solve problems, ask questions and chat with fellow X-Cart users.
 Soon Padraic found himself answering more and more questions as his knowledge of the platform grew, and X-Cart eventually made him the forum moderator.
 If you ever worked with X-Cart you might recognize him by his forum handle of ‘balinor’.

-Padraic met John in the forums, and they began working together on mods and customizations for X-Cart.
+Padraic met John Heath in the forums, and they began working together on mods and customizations for X-Cart.
 John was famous for his “DSEFU” module that gave X-Cart Search Engine Friendly Urls.
 Over the years they built hundreds of X-Cart sites, but as with everything on the internet, change is inevitable.
 X-Cart simply didn’t keep up with the times or PCI Compliance regulations, and by 2010 Padraic (and pretty much every other developer in the forums) realized it was time to look for a new platform.

 Pinnacle Cart quickly rose to the top of the list, as it uses the same template system as X-Cart, so the learning curve was minimal.
 Being a a US-based company also influenced the decision, as X-Cart was Russian-based which always caused communication and time zone problems.
-John and Abdallah quickly joined Padraic on Pinnacle Cart, and Ryan Design Studio built their first Pinnacle Cart site in 2011.
+John and his lead developer Abdallah quickly joined Padraic on Pinnacle Cart, and Ryan Design Studio built their first Pinnacle Cart site in 2011.